inspiraller/todos/README.md

 - have demonstrated experience using various tech stacks - node, react, jest, react testing library, consuming data via api, redux and so on
 - I have organised code for maintainability and kept code structure small
 - I have separated logic - services, redux, testing, react components, react routes for code structure
+- Disclaimer: I don't think this is the best approach, but is a good demonstration of a combination of tech stack.

 # If you were unable to complete any user stories, outline why and how would you have liked to implement them.
 - I would have tidied up the styles (to enjoy the user experience)